seasea19/Dad-Jokes/README.md

  User Stories The following required functionality is completed:

-[] get another joke button automatically shows next random dad jokes.
+[✓] Gt another joke button automatically shows next random dad jokes.

 A walkthrough of the project is found below: